 - Concept Integration: Reintroduce to your students the crosscutting concept.
 Next, have students build a concept map of the main keywords and then have them cross-link the keywords using arrows.
 On each arrow, students need to write words that explain how one keyword relates to the other keyword.
 Remember that we did not ask lab questions previously; this is the time to ask those types of questions.
 Students should have the concept map in front of them when they are writing the answers to the lab questions.
 Their answers need to include both academic and content vocabulary and be written in complete sentences.
 Do not provide students with a multiple choice style assessment as they need to synthesize the information themselves.
 The goal is to guide students to integrate the concepts taught with previous taught concepts and the crosscutting concept.

 - Claim, Evidence, Reasoning: This is the time when students answer the question.
+You can have students write the claim evidence reasoning paragraph as their conclusion of the experiment.
 Present the question again to the students.
 Have the students write a claim to what they think is the answer to the question.
-They need to back up their claim with evidence and explain how that evidence supports the claim.
+They need to back up their claim with experimental evidence (from data table) and explain how that evidence supports the claim.
 If your students are new to claim, evidence, and reasoning, then you should provide sentence frames for each section.
 If your students are more advanced, you can have them write a DOK 4 essay with the claim being the introduction paragraph, the evidence being the body paragraphs, and a conclusion paragraph summarizing their findings or predicting a new solution.

 - Argument: Now is the time for students to try to show their mastery of what they have learned by having them argue their claim with their classmates.
-Socratic seminars are great for safely having students argue their claims or ideas with their peers.
+Socratic seminars (fishbowl) or circles are great for safely having students argue their claims or ideas with their peers.
+Part of the students' grade for this section is to ask a scientific question about another group's claims, evidence, or reasoning.
+An example of a scientific question is for students to make a prediction based on another group's claim.
+An extention activity is to have student answer the prediction with more research or another experiment.

 Crosscutting Concepts & TransferenceThe main goal of science education is for students to transfer their knowledge to new situations.
 In order to promote transference in your teaching, students need to solve problems about different topics during the same lesson.
 What links those different topics together is a crosscutting concept.
 The benefit of using the crossingcutting concepts is that they discourage rote learning about one topic.
 Since a crossingcutting concept takes content from several disciplinary core ideas, students experience the crossingcutting concept through several different examples.
 By using different examples, the students need to rely on using a crosscutting concept to solve problems from different topics.
 The purpose of crosscutting concepts is to help reduce shallow learning through rote learning (memorizing).